 Fill me in:

-Following an investigation into China’s forced technology transfer and intellectual property practices, the Trump Administration has imposed a total of approximately $250 billion in tariffs on imported Chinese products.
+Following an investigation into China’s forced technology transfer and intellectual property practices, the Trump administration has imposed a total of approximately $250 billion in tariffs on imported Chinese products.
 In turn, China has retaliated with a total of $110 billion in tariffs against American-made products.

-The tariffs came in three waves:
+The tariffs came in waves:

-- July 6: U.S. imposed 25% tariffs on $34 billion of imports of Chinese goods, and China immediately retaliated with tariffs on U.S. exports in the same amount.
+- July 6, 2018: U.S. imposed 25% tariffs on $34 billion of imports of Chinese goods, and China immediately retaliated with tariffs on U.S. exports in the same amount.

-- August 23: U.S. imposed 25% tariffs on an additional $16 billion of imports Chinese goods, and China immediately retaliated with tariffs on U.S. exports in the same amount.
+- August 23, 2018: U.S. imposed 25% tariffs on an additional $16 billion of imports Chinese goods, and China immediately retaliated with tariffs on U.S. exports in the same amount.

-- September 24: U.S. imposed tariffs on approximately $200 billion worth of Chinese goods, including many everyday consumer products like electronics and housewares.
+- September 24, 2018: U.S. imposed tariffs on approximately $200 billion worth of Chinese goods, including many everyday consumer products like electronics and housewares.
 China again retaliated with tariffs on another $60 billion of American-made products.

 Why does it matter?

 It will hit American consumers and businesses – including manufacturers, farmers, and technology companies – with higher costs on commonly used products and materials, and as a result, it stands to slow the United States’ recent economic resurgence.
 The tariffs on imported Chinese goods is the latest in a string of potentially economically crippling trade developments, including the already implemented tariffs on steel and aluminum and the proposed tariffs on cars and auto parts.

-Number to know:
+Numbers to know:

-455,000.
+- 455,000.
 That’s the number of American jobs estimated to be put at risk by U.S. tariffs on $150 billion of imports from China and Chinese retaliation, according to a study commissioned by the Consumer Technology Association and the National Retail Federation.

 These are the latest development in an escalating trade war that is already having damanging effects on American consumers and businesses.
 Hear from the farmers, manufacturers, and others that are already feeling the impact.